KhronosGroup/UnityGLTF/README.md

 To see transmissive and volume materials correctly in Unity,
 1. Add the "RoughRefraction" component to your Main Camera.

+#### HDRP
+HDRP has its own rough refraction support.
+There's currently no automatic import / export support to convert to that.
+Use glTFast if you need this!

 ### Material and Shader Export Compatibility

 If you want to design for glTF export, it's recommended to use Unity 2021.3+ with URP and the **UnityGLTF/PBRGraph** material.
 It comes with support for modern material extensions like refraction and iridescence, and allows for perfect roundtrips.
 Great for building glTF pipelines in and out of Unity.